bloobsky/complain-it/README.md

 This Project uses Semantic Versioning (https://semver.org/)

+-->0.1.4 -- Fixed Issue with 'uploaded_by' not displaying properly
 -->0.1.3 -- Different Job Types Added Using inner form -->0.1.2 -- Logo dimensions adjusted in order to present it @ smaller devices -->0.1.1 -- Added Value field in complain a job subpage